 The Net Promoter Score (NPS) and its metrics are a proven tool for measuring customer loyalty.

-It is a nationally recognized survey, and NPS helps organizations gauge how loyal their customers are by sending out short, two-minute surveys.
+It's a nationally recognized survey.
+NPS helps organizations gauge how loyal their customers are by sending out short, two-minute surveys.

 "On a scale of 0 to 10, how likely is it that you would recommend [insert your organization’s name] to your friends, family, or business associates?”

-Customers that give your company a score of 9 or 10 are considered your "Promoters".
+Customers who give your company a score of 9 or 10 are considered your "Promoters."

-Those who give you a 7 or 8 are known as Passives, and those who give you a 6 or below are called Detractors.
+Those who give you a 7 or 8 are known as "Passives," while those who give you a 6 or below are called "Detractors."

 To calculate your Net Promoter Score, detract the percentages of Detractors from the percentage of Promoters.